-Normalization is a method or technique which is applied to databases, which divides the data into multiple tables so the Data Redundancy of that table could be minimized.
-Normalization generally applies to the relational database such as SQL, because here data stored in tabular form.
-The main objective of Normalization is to divide a big table of data into small tables so the repeated data could be reduced up to some extent.
+Normalization is a method or technique applied to databases to divide the data into multiple tables and minimize data redundancy.
+In general, normalization is applicable to relational databases, such as SQL, because such databases store data in a tabular form.
+The main objective of normalization is to divide a big table of data into small tables so the repeated data could be reduced to some extent.

 Normalization in DBMS

-Before moving further in normalization let’s discuss what is data redundancy and why should we reduce it?
+Before moving further in normalization, let’s discuss what is data redundancy and why we need to minimize it.

 What is data redundancy?

-The normalization will divide this table into such a way so we do not miss any data and we also get an optimal database form this.
+The normalization will divide this table in such a way that we do not miss any data and we also get an optimal database form.

-Here the normalization divides the table into two separate tables and from now we do not have to insert the redundant college data.
-The Question is even after the normalization we are repeating the department data, this is because there should be a link between the two divided tables which act as a bridge so the data could be fetched.
-That’s how normalization reduces the data redundancy, here we have used a small example that’s why we can only see the normalization can only reduce the college data but if we apply the normalization a big set of databases where it can reduce the data redundancy at high-level.
+Here the normalization divides the table into two separate tables and from now we do not have to insert the redundant college data. one question that arises here is that even after the normalization why we are repeating the department data?
+Well, this is because there should be a link between the two divided tables that act as a bridge so the data could be fetched.
+That’s how normalization reduces data redundancy.
+Here we have used a small example that’s why we can only see the normalization can only reduce the college data but if we apply the normalization to a big set of databases, it can reduce the data redundancy at a high level.

 Types of Normalization

-Normalization can be achieved in many ways and there are 4 types of Normalization that help to perform the normalization process.
+Normalization can be achieved in many ways, and there are 5 types of Normalization that are as follows:

 - First Normal Form